 Research

-Dr. Minkoff-Zern is currently involved in multiple research projects.
-Her recent book, Will Work for Food: Labor Across the Food Chain (UC Press 2025), co-authored with Teresa Mares, looks at labor across food sectors, exploring at the intersections between social movements in United States food systems and labor organizing.
-Will Work For Food is a necessary recognition and exploration of the labor across the food chain, from farms to food processing and into the home.
-In the first book to chronicle labor all the way through the food chain, Mares and Minkoff-Zern include two aspects of food labor often excluded from scholarship: food work in the home and management of food waste.
+I am currently involved in multiple research projects.
+My most recent book, Will Work for Food: Labor Across the Food Chain (UC Press 2025), which I co-authored with Dr. Teresa Mares, looks at labor across food sectors, exploring at the intersections between social movements in United States food systems within the historic context of broader labor organizing.
+In this book, we explore labor across the food chain, from farms to food processing and into the home.
+In the first book to chronicle labor all the way through the food chain, we include two aspects of food labor often excluded from scholarship: food work in the home and management of food waste, making a case to take seriously both productive and reproductive labor as central to food justice movements.

 Previous Research

-In her first book, The New American Farmer: Immigration, Race, and the Struggle for Sustainability (MIT Press 2019), Minkoff-Zern explores the experiences of Latino/immigrant farmers as they transition from farmworkers to farm owners, offering a new perspective on racial inequity and sustainable farming.
+In my first book, The New American Farmer: Immigration, Race, and the Struggle for Sustainability (MIT Press 2019), I explore the experiences of Latino/immigrant farmers as they transition from farmworkers to farm owners, offering a new perspective on racial inequity and sustainable farming.
 She argues that immigrant farmers, with their knowledge and experience of alternative farming practices, are—despite a range of challenges—actively and substantially contributing to the movement for an ecological and sustainable food system.
 This book is the culmination of over eight years of research across five regions of the United States.

 Recent Publications